steemit/devportal/_tutorials-recipes/understanding-configuration-values.md

 Block interval in seconds is `3`.
 This is the target for block production.
 This constant is also used as a component for determining valid peer inventory, bandwidth calculations, and block production gaps.

+### `STEEM_CASHOUT_WINDOW_SECONDS`<a style="float: right" href="#sections"><i class="fas fa-chevron-up fa-sm" /></a>

+This value was simply set to 7 days, [since HF17](https://github.com/steemit/steem/releases/tag/v0.17.0).

+Prior to this, other very complicated machinations were tried like multiple payouts and an initial 24 hours (prior to HF12) and even initial 12 hours ([in HF12](https://github.com/steemit/steem/issues/177)) all with time extensions depending on how much of an upvote the content got.

+Note, on testnet, this is typically much shorter: 1 hour.
+See: [Steem Testnet](/quickstart/#quickstart-testnet)

 ### `STEEM_CHAIN_ID`<a style="float: right" href="#sections"><i class="fas fa-chevron-up fa-sm" /></a>

 The chain ID to connect to, which is used to seed signing and prevent transaction crosstalk between two chains, typically mainnet and testnet.
 See: [Steem Testnet](/quickstart/#quickstart-testnet)